-The best laptops for design students, though, just as with the best laptops for engineering students, can't cut corners as strong core performance is absolutely crucial to their raison d'être.
+Similar to the best laptops for engineering students (opens in new tab), the best laptops for students studying design can't cut corners as strong core performance is absolutely crucial to their raison d'être.
 These laptops need enough power and speed to run demanding graphic design applications such as Adobe Illustrator and Photoshop, as well as Autodesk 3ds Max.
-That is why the list of laptops here costs a little bit more than most student laptops on the market today, but they'll typically last you throughout your university degree and beyond.
+That is why the list of laptops below costs a little bit more than most student laptops on the market today, but they'll typically last you throughout your university degree and beyond.

-We've got great graphic design student laptops on the market today, including devices with macOS and Windows, too, as well as systems that offer touchscreens, dual-screens and even proper 2-in-1 screens, too.
-There's a laptop for every design student's needs, including a fantastic budget option, and we feel that with one of these systems in your backpack then everything from taking notes in lectures to honing skills by creating are unlocked.
+In this guide, we've found the best graphic design student laptops on the market today, including devices with macOS and Windows, as well as systems that offer touchscreens, dual-screens and 2-in-1 screens, too.
+There's a laptop for every design student's needs, including a fantastic budget option.
+We feel that with one of these systems in your backpack, everything from taking notes in lectures to honing skills by creating are unlocked.

 The best laptops for design students